Configuration

 PSR knows the expected api domains for known cloud services and their associated api domains which means this value is not necessary to explicitly define for services as bitbucket.org, and github.com.

 Including the protocol schemes, such as https://, for the API domain is optional.
-Secure HTTPS connections are assumed unless the setting of remote.insecure is True.
+Secure HTTPS connections are assumed unless the setting of remote.insecure is true.

 Default: None